jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 # What is a database?

-A database is a collection of data that's structured according to a data model (see [notes on information structures](information-architecture.html#information-structures) for a review of the major data models: hierarchic, relational, graph, object, semantic, functional.)
+A **database** is a either (1) collection of data that's structured according to a data model (see [notes on information structures](information-architecture.html#information-structures) for a review of the major data models: hierarchic, relational, graph, object, semantic, functional); or (2) this structured data plus a database management system (DBMS).

-A database management system (DBMS) includes a database, a database engine that handles CRUD operations (create, read, update, delete), and a database frontend for user interaction.
+A **database management system (DBMS)** is either (1) a database engine for CRUD operations (create, read, update, delete), and a database frontend UI; or (2) these two things plus a database per definition (1) above.
 A DMBS may be desktop-based (Access, FileMaker Pro) or server-based (SQL Server, Oracle, DB2, MySQL, PostgreSQL).

-In a relational database, the data model is of tables/relations; other data models are XML, graph, and documents.
-Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
-Table columns have types (also called domains), which can be enumerated.
-Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).

-- **Database** = Data + DBMS
-- **Database System** = Database + Database Applications
-- **Database Environment** = Hardware + Software + Data + Procedures + People
-- Data is formatted according to a [data model;](information-architecture.html#information-structures)
 - Data is managed via a database management system [(DBMS)](DBMS.html) which includes **data sublanguages:**
     - a data definition language **(DDL)** tha  t expresses a schema, stored in the **system catalog** (AKA data directory, data dictionary);
     - a data manipulation language **(DML),**